hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/writings_prose/209_to_my_brave_boys.md

 do not preach any violent social reform at present; only do not countenance foolish superstitions.
-Try to revive society on the old grounds of universal salvation and equality as laid down by the old Masters, such as Shankarâchârya, Râmânuja, and Chaitanya.
+Try to revive society on the old grounds of universal salvation and equality as laid down by the old Masters, such as Shankarāchārya, Rāmānuja, and Chaitanya.

 Have fire and spread all over.
 Work, work.
 Be the servant while leading.
 Be unselfish, and *never listen to one friend in private accusing